UniversityOfHelsinkiCS/suoritustarkistin/documentation/moocfi-api-spec.md

 Result codes: `enrolmentFound`, `personNotFound`, `courseCodeNotFound`, `enrolmentNotFound`, `enrolmentNotAccepted`.
 The last cannot currently occur: Suotar only ever sees enrolments in state `ENROLLED`, so an unaccepted one is indistinguishable from none and comes back as `enrolmentNotFound`.

+`enrolmentNotFound` and `enrolmentNotAccepted` still carry `result.existingAttainments`, so a student with a prior result but no enrolment can be told so rather than asked to re-enrol.

 A batch holds at most 1000 items.

 **Request**